php-etl/documentation/content/getting-started/setup/_index.en.md

 This command will add the `php-etl/satellite` package, that is the core of the middleware, to your composer.json.

-Then, choose the plugin(s) you need from [all our plugins](../../connectivity).
+Then, choose the plugin(s) you need from [all our plugins](../../connectivity) and added it/them into your project.

 ```shell
 composer require php-etl/akeneo-expression-language php-etl/akeneo-plugin
 ```

-In this example, the command will add the following component packages to your composer.json :

-- `php-etl/akeneo-expression-language` provide some config functions useful when working with Akeneo
-- `php-etl/akeneo-plugin` is a Middleware plugin dedicated to Akeneo.
-It allow to connect and use the Akeneo Api

 Finally, in your `composer.json` file, add the following lines :